Exploring the Canals of Cincinnati

 That wasn't the only area of the canal that ran through what is now a Cincinnati Park.
 The last stretch of the canal followed where Eggleston Avenue is now, which leads to Sawyer Point along the Ohio River.
 "The difference in elevation required 10 locks to deliver packets to the Ohio River below.
 Most journeys terminated at the Lockport Basin due to the inconvenience of passing through the locks, so this section fell out of use after 1863."
 (Cincinnati Public Library).

-Ultimately, the canal was abandoned in 1913 after the great flood.
+Ultimately, the canal was abandoned in 1913 after the flood.
 The Miami Erie canal was replaced by our Central Parkway after it fell out of service.

 Although the canals no longer exist, they helped shape our city and provided a great form of transportation across Ohio.
 Next time you pass through Central Parkway or Eggleston Avenue heading toward Sawyer Point, you can think of those that came before us cruising down the canals to make a living and create a prosperous society.